-When the prolific illustrator and author Edward Gorey died in 2000, the floors of his home sagged under the weight of 25,000 books, several cats, assorted collections of eclectic items gathered over the course of years at Saturday flea market outings, as well as 75 unpublished manuscripts.
-Lucky for the world, rather then parseling these all out, the illustrators home and collection have been converted into a museum dedicated to his life and works.
+When the prolific illustrator and author Edward Gorey died in 2000, the floors of his home sagged under the weight of 25,000 books, several cats, and assorted collections of eclectic items gathered over the course of years at Saturday flea market outings, as well as 75 unpublished manuscripts.
+Lucky for the world, rather than parceling these all out, the illustrator’s home and collection were converted into a museum dedicated to his life and works.

-He cultivated his eccentrically artistic lifestyle during his university years, establishing his trademark style of raccoon fur overcoats worn with tennis shoes, and a habit of attending every performance of the New York ballet (which he did from 1957-1982).
+He cultivated his eccentrically artistic lifestyle during his university years, establishing his trademark style of raccoon fur overcoats worn with tennis shoes, and a habit of attending every performance of the New York City Ballet (which he did from 1957 to 1982).
 His first book The Unstrung Harp (“Or, ‘Mr Earbrass Writes a Novel’”), about the horrors of the writing life, was published in 1953.
-Since then he published over 100 more titles, usually in small hardback editions.
-His distinctive scratchy style of illustration and macabre humor lead to a cult following by the late 60s.
+After that, he published more than 100 more titles, usually in small hardback editions.
+His distinctive scratchy style of illustration and macabre humor lead to a cult following by the late ’60s.

 A very private person, Gorey was publicly perceived as cold, gothic, and eccentric.
 The back cover of his 1997 book The Haunted Tea-Cozy (“A Dispirited and Distasteful Diversion for Christmas”) quotes the New Yorker: “Many of Edward Gorey’s most fervent devotees think he’s (a) English and (b) dead.
 Actually, he has never so much as visited either place.”
 In fact, his friends (who knew him as Ted) describe him as chatty and personable, which comes across immediately in documentary footage shot in 1996.

-In 1994, he was diagnosed with diabetes and prostate cancer, but in the end he died of a heart attack at age 75, on April 15, 2000.
-A portion of his ashes are being held in an urn pending the death of his last two cats, so they may be buried together in the yard of the house.
-A film about his life, shot between 1996 and 2000 is now in final production, and expected to be released soon.
+In 1994, he was diagnosed with diabetes and prostate cancer, but in the end, he died of a heart attack at age 75 on April 15, 2000.
+A portion of his ashes were held in an urn pending the death of his last two cats, so they may be buried together in the yard of the house.
+A documentary was made about his life, shot between 1996 and 2000.

-Forming a macabre scavenger hunt, there are are scenes from The Gashleycrumb Tinies, on of his most famous morbid books recounting the gristly deaths of 26 youngsters in 13 rhyming couplets, hidden throughout the museum.
-According to some accounts there is a door at the back of a closet that leads to a secret room which once held his collection of children’s books.
+Forming a macabre scavenger hunt, there are are scenes from The Gashlycrumb Tinies, one of his most famous morbid books recounting the grisly deaths of 26 youngsters in 13 rhyming couplets, hidden throughout the museum.
+According to some accounts, there is a door at the back of a closet that leads to a secret room that once held his collection of children’s books.